kaltura/categorylist/README.md

 It shows how to use the media->list API as well as using the player sendNotification API.

-To set up the script - make sure to fill in the configuration details at the top of index.php
+To set up the script - make sure to fill in the configuration details at the top of index.php Then point your browser to the index.php script, providing `kmscategory` and `kmsuser` over the URL parameters, indicating the id of the user and the category to list.